RosenGray/accessibilik/README.md

 🖌 **HighContrast Button**: Enables a high-contrast color mode, enhancing text and image visibility against backgrounds, crucial for users with visual impairments or color vision deficiencies.

 🖌 **HighSaturation Button**: This feature enhances color saturation, making hues more vivid and distinct, which can be beneficial for users with color vision deficiencies or those who prefer more vibrant visuals.

+🖌 **LightContrast Button**: Offers a low-contrast color mode, ideal for users who find high contrast visually overwhelming, providing a softer and more comfortable viewing experience.

+🖌 **LowSaturation Button**: Reduces color intensity for a more subdued visual experience, ideal for users sensitive to bright colors or who prefer a less vibrant screen appearance.

+🖌 **Monochrome Button**: Converts the website's colors to grayscale, simplifying the visual experience and aiding users with color perception difficulties or those who prefer minimalistic design.

+🖌 **TextColor Picker**: Allows users to customize the color of text on the website, enabling personalization for better readability and comfort, especially helpful for those with visual impairments or color preferences.

+🖌 **Visual Impairment**: A dedicated mode tailored for users with visual impairments, incorporating features like enhanced contrast, larger text, and voice navigation to facilitate easier and more accessible web interaction.

+  ## 🧰 Tools

+🔍 **Zoom Button**: This feature enables a full-page zoom, magnifying both text and images for enhanced visibility, catering to users with visual impairments and improving overall accessibility.

+🖱 **Big Cursor**: Increases the size of the cursor on the website, enhancing its visibility and making navigation easier for users with visual impairments or those who struggle with fine motor control.

+📖 **Reading Guide**: Provides an on-screen, line-by-line guide to help users focus on the text, significantly aiding those with reading difficulties or visual tracking challenges, and enhancing overall comprehension.

+🎤 **Text To Speech**: Converts written text on the website into spoken words, facilitating access for users with visual impairments, reading difficulties, or those who prefer auditory learning.